the-qa-company/qEndpoint/README.md

 ## About

-QEndpoint is a highly scalable triple store with full-text and GeoSPARQL support.
+The qEndpoint is a highly scalable triple store with full-text and GeoSPARQL support.
 It can be used as a standalone SPARQL endpoint, or as a dependency.

 ### Built With